Simply said, my goal is to create appealing art that addresses issues of the environment and a multitude of human conditions.

-Abstract art pieces offer viewers a meditative opportunity to interpret color and shape.
+Abstract art pieces offer viewers a meditative opportunity to feel and interpret color and shape.
 I hope that the study of my images may stimulate internal dialogue and reflective feedback.

 VISUAL THEMES INCLUDE:

 The “Geometrics One & Two" series mix, match and re-envision existing and personal images, which create a new visual/structural relationship.

 "Metro Melts” and my “Heatwave” series abstract three existing buildings and other elements, creating a lyrical and sensuous beauty in their melding.

 My “Operative Oppositions” series juxtapose the arts and vulnerability with warfare.
 I ask the viewer to take in the entirety.
 Deconstruct and ponder images, which can be disturbing and ultimately constructive.

 The “Walls” images communicate protectionism with hopes and fears.
 I will leave their interpretation up to the viewer.
 Note a similar concept coming into Berk’s “Global” series as well.

 The “Stumped” series takes a dead tree trunk and explores where it might have been and what it may have experienced.
 This imaginative and amusing series illustrates the concept that inner tree rings have logged-in history.